 PharmaCare reimburses pharmacies for specific compounds and for compounding costs, up to certain limits.

-PharmaCare covers other types of compounds (i.e., those not on the list of eligible compounds) only if Special Authority approval is granted before the compound is dispensed.
+PharmaCare covers other types of compounds (i.e., not on the list below) only if Special Authority approval is in place before the compound is dispensed.

-Important: Unsure if PharmaCare will cover a specific compound?
-Please contact the PharmaNet Help Desk for clarification before submitting the claim on PharmaNet.
+If you are unsure if PharmaCare will cover a specific compound, contact the PharmaCare Help Desk before submitting the claim in PharmaNet.

 Eligible compound | Criteria for coverage |